Vikash0101-tech/metacraft-assignment-2/README.md

 USAGE

-1.Deploying the Contract
+1. Deploying the Contract

 To deploy the contract, use a development environment like Remix or a framework like Truffle.

-2.Interacting with the Contract
+2. Interacting with the Contract
 You can interact with the contract functions using web3.js, ethers.js, or directly through the Remix IDE.

 * Minting Tokens:

 ~Solidity

   function mint(address recipient, uint amount) public;